brennanmk/mBot-Code/docs_draft.md

 ---

+## Saving and Loading
+The editor will automatically save your work as you write code, so you don't have to worry about loosing your work.
+You can tell whether or not your session has been saved by the label in the toolbar.

+If you want to be able to save multiple scripts, under the 'Tools' option in the toolbar you may download your current script as a text file, and re-upload it, using the `Export` and `Import` buttons, respectively.
+Unless you really know what you're doing, it is advised to avoid modifying these text files on your own, as doing so can corrupt your scripts.

+---

 ## Raspberry Pi Zero
 ### Pins
 The WitBot is powered by a Raspberry Pi Zero W, which uses a section of pins called 'GPIO' (**G**eneral **P**urpose **I**nput and **O**utput).